scrabbletank/farhome-rules/rulesdoc.md

 #### Mage Slayer
 *Wondrous Greatsword +1*

 A sword used to execute rogue mages, this 6ft claymore is inscribed with protective runes.
-When taking the defend action you add this weapons bonus to all saving throws and defense rolls against magic.
+When taking the defend action you add this weapons bonus to all attribute saves and defense rolls against magic.
 Once per day you may cast _Dispel Magic_ using 4 superior dice for the spellcasting roll.

 #### Magic Ammunition +1/+2/+3
 *Magic Ammunition*